THE MINDFUL CHRISTIAN

 Author

-I am Irene Kraegel.
-I work as a clinical psychologist and teach mindfulness on a faith-based university campus.
+I am Irene Kraegel, a licensed clinical psychologist providing services through Dwell Psychological Services and teaching mindfulness on a faith-based university campus.
 I practice mindfulness because it opens me up to God (a.k.a. brings joy).
 I am writing here in hopes of sharing some of my experiences and thoughts related to the practice of mindfulness in the life of a Christian.
 Thanks for reading!

 Picture